thunderbird/thunderbird-android/docs/engineering/adr/README.md

 The life cycle of an ADR is as follows:

 1. **Proposed**: The ADR is under consideration.
-2. **Accepted**: The decision described in the ADR has been accepted and should be adhered to, unless it is superseded by another ADR.
+2. **Accepted**: The decision described in the ADR has been accepted and should be adhered to, unless it is obsoleted by another ADR.
 3. **Rejected**: The decision described in the ADR has been rejected.
-4. **Superseded**: The decision described in the ADR has been replaced by another decision.
+4. **Obsolete**: The ADR has been replaced by another ADR or RFC, or is outdated because the underlying functionality or dependency no longer exists.

 Each ADR will have a status indicating its current life-cycle stage.
 An ADR can be updated over time, either to change the status or to add more information.